HMuraja/Project1--Static-Website/README.md

-# ReDenim - The Vintage Denim Store
+# Project 1 Static Website for a Vintage Denim Store

-This website is called ReDenim and it represents a webpage for an imaginary vintage jeans store located in Edinburgh Scotland.
-The site provides information on what the store offers and how to reach their services.
-This websitenis targeted towards audience with interest in sustainable fashion, recycling, upcycling, vintage and styling services.
-The sites idea is to attract potential customer for a visit or to reach out as the store does not have online platform for selling their items but is specialised in providing tailored service at store.
+This website has been built for fictionary Denim store ReDenim, selling second hand jeans located in Edinburgh Scotland.
+The site provides information about the stores, services, their ideology and ways to contact them.
+The website was designed to cater towards an audience with interest in sustainable fashion, recycling, upcycling, vintage and styling services.
+The sites purpose is to attract potential customer for a visit or to reach out as the store does not have online platform for selling their items but is specialised in providing tailored service at store.

 ![Am I Responsive](https://github.com/HMuraja/Portfolio1-The-Vintage-Denim-Store/blob/3efb387e724385235a5a5ad86f7b5f6649d0e784/readme-media/redenim-mockup.png)